 The ability of leaders to generate and maintain trust among employees is vital during times of change.
+Your role is to shine a light on the safest route, through choppy waters, like a lighthouse.

 Trust is an antidote to the potential paralysis caused by uncertainty.